lytexdev/Coconut/README.md

 # Coconut

 ## Overview
-Simple, lightweight and self-hosted Home Server management.
+Lightweight and self-hosted Server management tool.
+It is designed to be simple and easy to use.
+It is built with Flask and Vue.js.

 ## Preview
 ![Preview](./preview.png)

 ## Features
+- User authentication
 - Read System Information
 - Manage Docker Containers
 - Create Backup